 Think you can tell the difference between an orchid and a praying mantis?
 Or an orchid and a sugar flower?
 Here are six fun facts on Orchidaceae—one of the largest, most diverse, and most beloved of all plant families.

-A beautiful, edible orchid in an ice sphere adorns this cocktail from chef Daniel Boulud, via marthastewart.com
+An edible orchid in an ice sphere adorns a cocktail from chef Daniel Boulud, marthastewart.com

 Why, yes, that's an orchid in my cocktail